thisdot/starter.dev/README.md

 ### Frameworks and libraries

 Starter kits should include some core libraries and technologies that a new project will need.
-These pieces should come configured according to best practices and be ready to use togther as a unit.
+These pieces should come configured according to best practices and be ready to use together as a unit.

 - Framework?: (Next, Nuxt, SvelteKit, Remix, etc)
 - Core UI: (React, Vue, Angular, etc)